ubucon-asia/2022/content/privacy-policy/index.md

 4. Travel sponsorship registration
     - To book round trip tickets, accomodation or provide reimbursement for those who applied for travel sponsorship and participate on-site.
 5. Visa invitation letter request
-    - To provide visa invitation letter, Informations on visa issue process and required documents for those who need to issue visa to participate on-site.
+    - To provide visa invitation letter, Informations on visa issue procedure and required documents for those who need to issue visa to participate on-site.

 ## Article 2 (Items of personal information to be managed and its holding period)
 1. **The Committe** manages and holds personal information within the period of holding and using personal information or the period of holding and using personal information agreed upon when collecting personal information from the subject of information according to the law.